wwwaylon/wwwaylon.github.io/archive/ftesupport.md

 <ol>
 <li id="fn:flextime">Slade, E., Robbins, S. J. K., McQuerry, K. J., & Mangino, A. A. (2024).
 The value of flexible funding for collaborative biostatistics units in universities and academic medical centres.
 Stat, 13(2), e679. <a class="footnote-return" href="#fnref:flextime">↑</a></li>
+<li id="fn:flextime">Slade, E., Robbins, S. J. K., McQuerry, K. J., & Mangino, A. A. (2024).
+The value of flexible funding for collaborative biostatistics units in universities and academic medical centres.
+Stat, 13(2), e679. <a class="footnote-return" href="#fnref:flextime">↑</a></li>